rathumbel/Techsoup-Sewik-Project/README.md

 ### How to build the application and run it

-Thanks to Docker it is easy to build the app.
+ In theory Thanks to Docker it is easy to build the app.
+ In reality We had problems with installing it

-#### run backend & frontend
+#### run docker
  - `install docker`
  - `docker-compose up --build`